-The Executive Directors, external auditors, internal auditor, a representative of the RM team and the key finance personnel were invited to attend these meetings.
+The Executive Directors, external auditors, internal auditor, a representative of the RM team and the KMPs were invited to attend these meetings.

 The AC also meets regularly with Management and the external auditors to review auditing and risk management matters and discuss accounting implications of any major transactions, including significant financial reporting issues.